SazimAssessments/sazim-rails-assessment-starter/README.md

 ```
 rails s
 ```
+## Notes:

+ - Send a GET request to `http://localhost:3000/status` to check status of the api

-To run the tests, use:
+- To run the test suite, use:

 ```
 rails test
 ```

-For automatic code corrections, execute:
+ - For automatic code corrections, execute:

 ```
 rubocop -A